pact-foundation/pact-jvm/provider/junit5/README.md

 - `environment(environment: String)` - Any versions currently deployed or released and supported in the specified environment.
 - `tag(name: String)` - [DEPRECATED] All versions with the specified tag.
 Tags are deprecated in favor of branches.
 - `latestTag(name: String)` - [DEPRECATED] The latest version for each consumer with the specified tag.
 Tags are deprecated in favor of branches.

+If you require more control, your selector method can also return a list of `au.com.dius.pact.core.pactbroker.ConsumerVersionSelectors` instead of the builder class.

 ### Providing the raw Consumer Version Selectors JSON